RoamJS/workbench/docs/tag-cycle.md

 Additionally, could use `SHIFT`, but it should added after the modifier.
 The Key pressed is the last component.

-This is what it would look like for Roam's native TODO/DONE cycle:

-- CTRL+Enter
-  - `{leave blank}`
-  - TODO
-  - DONE

 Here is what I use for my project tracking:

 ![](media/tag-cycle-project-tracking.png)